kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    pip install -r requirements.txt for Windows
  - Step 5 - Start the Flask application
    - run the main application: type python3 main.py for macOS and Windows: python main.py
-   - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000
+   - If the server runs successfully, you should see a message like running on http:// 127.0.0.1:5000
  - Step 6 - Open the application in a browser
    - Once the terminal shows that flask is running, open the URL in any browser
    - Go to http:// localhost:5000 or http:// 127.0.0.1:5000.
 If it uses a custom port, replace 5000 with that number